 It used to be that the desire for high visibility was largely confined to stars in the worlds of movies, sports and politics.
 But in our web-enabled world, those tools have been democratized, and the high visibility trade is now widely practiced.
 Capitalizing on the advice of folks like Tom Peters, individuals in business and the professions now build “the brand called you.”

-High Visibility: Transforming Your Personal and Professional Brand, Philip Kotler, Irving Rein, Michael Hamlin and Martin Stoller argue that high visibility marketing and communication has become a sophisticated industry that reaches deep into the economy.
+In their book High Visibility: Transforming Your Personal and Professional Brand, Philip Kotler, Irving Rein, Michael Hamlin and Martin Stoller argue that high visibility marketing and communication has become a sophisticated industry that reaches deep into the economy.
 The book, which was originally written in 1997 and was re-released (and re-written) in 2006, provides a framework for understanding the drivers and enablers of visibility.
 The authors contend that “attaining visibility has become a highly sophisticated process” and “all kinds of people today are seeking ways to become brands.”

 So why are more people seeking high visibility?

-money.
+One reason is that higher visibility often translates into more money.
 Those who are better recognized command higher fees and salaries and other perks.

-attention.
+Another reason is attention.
 Those who are well branded in the marketplace attract more prospects (or prospective employers).

-trust.
+A third is trust.
 One won’t be widely viewed as a provider of trustworthy guidance unless one has already been elevated to a certain level of public recognition and esteem.

-status.
+Finally, there is status.
 Tom Wolfe argues that economic expansion after World War II fostered the emergence of new “status spheres,” and encouraged status competition.

 For all these reasons organizations are attracted to high visibility individuals.
 Corporations have paid enormous sums to attract recognized CEOs with impressive track records.
 Universities seek respected names as their leaders.
 Newly elected presidents want a certain amount of star power in their cabinets.